jcugnoni/Fractal-Cortex/README.md

 **What is multidirectional 5-axis slicing?**

 Multidirectional 5-axis slicing is a technique in which a 3D model is divided into sub-volumes (chunks) and each chunk is sliced in a different direction.
 This allows users to define multiple slicing directions for a given part.
-The result is a gcode file with toolpath instructions that include reorienting the part relative to the printhead.
+The result is a gcode file with toolpath instructions that include reorienting the part relative to the printhead after each successive chunk is printed.
 This approach is distinct from non-planar slicing, which modifies the surface of each layer to follow the curvature of the model's shape.

 <p align="center">
 <img src="./examples/Multidirectional_Slicing.PNG" width="700">